ni/nimi-python/docs/nirfsg/class.rst

-        .. tip:: This property can be set/get on specific waveform within your :py:class:`nirfsg.Session` instance.
+        .. tip:: This property can be set/get on specific waveforms within your :py:class:`nirfsg.Session` instance.
-            Use Python index notation on the repeated capabilities container waveform to specify a subset.
+            Use Python index notation on the repeated capabilities container waveforms to specify a subset.

-            Example: :py:attr:`my_session.waveform[ ... ].waveform_runtime_scaling`
+            Example: :py:attr:`my_session.waveforms[ ... ].waveform_runtime_scaling`

-            To set/get on all waveform, you can call the property directly on the :py:class:`nirfsg.Session`.
+            To set/get on all waveforms, you can call the property directly on the :py:class:`nirfsg.Session`.

             Example: :py:attr:`my_session.waveform_runtime_scaling`